Maple-Glazed Apple Crisp Cookies

 Instructions

-• In the bowl of a stand mixer (or you can use a handheld), cream together butter and sugar until light and fluffy.
+• In a large bowl with an electric mixer, cream together butter and sugar until light and fluffy.
 Add the eggs and vanilla and beat until smooth.

 • Add the flour, salt, and baking soda and beat just until combined.